 - Non-linear drivers: Weather changes, market variables, and promotions

 - Overconfidence: Using forecast models alone

-It is certain that with the right use of technology and processes in place, Demand Sensing will improve short term forecast accuracy.
+It is certain that with the right use of technology and processes in place, Demand Sensing will improve short-term forecast accuracy.
 But forecast accuracy plays a big role in service levels only for fast-moving items.
-For slow-moving, highly volatile items, safety stock modelling becomes more important than forecast accuracy in meeting service level targets.
+For slow-moving, highly volatile items, safety stock modeling becomes more important than forecast accuracy in meeting service level targets.
 It cannot be satisfactorily addressed by Demand Sensing.

 OBSTACLES TO DEMAND SENSING

 Nevertheless, some obstacles prevent many companies from moving to demand sensing technology.